Relational Concept Bottleneck Models: Key Findings

-\paragraph{Relational CBMs support effective interventions (Tab.~\ref{tab:interventions})} A key property of CBM architectures is that allows human interaction with the learnt concepts.
-This interaction typically involves human experts intervening on mispredicted concepts during testing to improve the final predictions.
-In our experiments we assess CBMs' response to interventions on RPS and Hanoi datasets.
+CBM architectures allow human interaction with the learnt concepts to intervene on mispredicted concepts during testing to improve the final predictions.
+In our experiments we assess CBMs' response to interventions on the RPS and Hanoi datasets.
 We set up the evaluation by generating a batch of adversarial test samples that prompt concept encoders to mispredict $\sim 50\%$ of concept labels by introducing a strong random noise in the input features drawn from the uniform distribution $\mathcal{U}(0,20)$.
-This sets the stage for a comparison between task performances before and after applying interventions.
-In our findings, we note that relational CBMs positively respond to test-time concept interventions by increasing their task performance.
-This contrasts with standard CBMs, where even perfect concept predictions are not enough to solve the relational task.
+In our findings, we note that R-CBMs positively respond to test-time concept interventions by increasing their task performance.
+This contrasts with standard CBMs, where perfect concept predictions are not enough to solve the relational task.
 Notably, the RPS dataset poses a significant challenge for relational CBMs equipped with linear task predictors, as the task depends on a non-linear combination of concepts.
 Expanding our investigation to DCRs, we expose another dimension of human-model interaction: \textit{rule interventions}.
-Applying both concept and rule interventions, we observe that relational DCRs perfectly predict all adversarial test samples.
+Applying both concept and rule interventions, we observe that R-DCRs perfectly predict all adversarial test samples.

-\paragraph{Relational Concept Reasoners discover semantically meaningful logic rules (Tab.~\ref{tab:rules})} Among CBMs, the key advantage of DCRs lies in the dual role of generating rules which serve for both generating and explaining task predictions.
-We present instances of relational DCR explanations in Tab.~\ref{tab:rules}.
-Our results demonstrate that relational DCRs discover rules aligned with known ground truths across diverse datasets (e.g., $wins(X) \leftarrow \neg rock(X) \land paper(X) \land \neg scissors(X) \land rock(Y) \land \neg paper(Y) \land \neg scissors(Y)$ in RPS).
-Notably, relational DCRs discover meaningful rules even when exact ground truth rules are unknown, such as in Cora, Citeseer and PubMed.
-Finally, relational DCRs are capable to unveil meaningful rules even under minimal concept supervisions (R-DCR Low).
+\textbf{Relational Concept Reasoners discover semantically meaningful rules (\Cref{tab:rules}).} Among CBMs, a key advantage of DCRs lies in the dual role of generating rules which serve for both generating and explaining task predictions. \Cref{tab:rules} shows instances of R-DCR explanations, confirming that R-DCR discovers rules aligned with known ground truths across diverse datasets (e.g., $wins(X) \leftarrow \neg rock(X) \land paper(X) \land \neg scissors(X) \land rock(Y) \land \neg paper(Y) \land \neg scissors(Y)$ in RPS).
+Notably, R-DCR discovers meaningful rules even in low data regimes (R-DCR-Low) and when the correct rules are unknown, such as in Cora, Citeseer and PubMed.